Shedd Aquarium: Stingray Touch

-Land & Water
+Plankton Revealed

-The Land & Water aquatic presentation (formerly One World), replaced Fantasea in 2013.
-The show is presented at a 1,000 seat amphitheater in the Oceanarium and features Pacific white-sided dolphins, beluga whales, penguins, and California sea lions.
-A holiday version is sometimes shown in November and December.
+The Plankton Revealed exhibit opened in July 2023 focuses on the importance of plankton and features flamboyant cuttlefish, white-spotted jellyfish, brine shrimp and other small animals.
+This interactive exhibit is the aquarium's first to be fully bilingual, featuring Spanish translations.

 4D Theater

 The 4D Theater opened in 2009 as part of the renovation of the Abbott Oceanarium.
 The 4D experience includes a 3D film with interactive seats, high-tech audio and interactive elements like scents and bubbles.
-Films shown have included Blue Planet, Splash and Bubbles, Sea Monsters, SpongeBob SquarePants 4-D, Ice Age: Dawn of the Dinosaurs, Rudolph The Red-Nosed Reindeer (seasonal), and The Polar Express (seasonal).
+Films shown have included SpongeBob SquarePants 4-D, Ice Age: Dawn of the Dinosaurs, and The Polar Express (seasonal).